threedaymonk/name_finder/README.md

 # Name Finder

-Find names from a know list in a text, taking account of names that may be a sub-part of a different, longer name.
+Find names from a know list in a text, taking account of names that may overlap.
+For example, Waterloo and Waterloo East are separate stations;
+NameFinder, knowing both, will not give a false match for Waterloo in a text that mentions Waterloo East.

 ## Examples